curran/d3-rosetta/README.md

 ### The Solution: Unidirectional Data Flow

+See also [unidirectional-data-flow](https://github.com/curran/unidirectional-data-flow) - a library that implements this pattern.

 Unidirectional data flow is a pattern that can be cleanly invoked from multiple frameworks.
 In this paradigm, a single function is responsible for updating the DOM or rendering visuals based on a single, central state.
 As the state updates, the function re-renders the visualization in an idempotent manner, meaning it can run multiple times without causing side effects.
 Here's what the entry point function looks like for a D3-based visualization that uses unidirectional data flow:

 ```js